 *As an aside, I even hesitate to use the word ‘adjunct’ in this context, and for this reason.
 If one takes a look at the Wikipedia entry for brewing adjunct, we find this; In brewing, adjuncts are unmalted grains (such as corn, rice, rye, oats, barley, and wheat) or grain products used in brewing beer which supplement the main mash ingredient (such as malted barley).

 What we are too often talking about these days are not simply alternative fermentable grains, but literal, mass produced, processed and packaged refined sugar products, like breakfast cereal and candy.
 The stuff that is going into ‘beer’ these days makes the rice and the corn used in the past by the macro boys look pretty damn tame to me.
-A lot of the beverages being produced in the name of beer these days makes me hanker for an ice-old Bud; at least that tastes of diluted beer, not diluted jelly beans.
+A lot of the beverages being produced in the name of beer these days makes me hanker for an ice-old Bud; at least that tastes of diluted beer, not concentrated jelly beans.

 Anyway, I digress, let’s get back to my main point here.
 As we were discussing the other local brewery, my friend acknowledged the fact that the people producing the lactose, gummy bear, Snickers, fake sour pastries, ‘have to put their kids through college’.
 He understands the financial realities of running a business (brewery).
 It should be said that I do too, even if that is in a way that doesn’t affect my personal bottom-line.
 Additionally, as someone who has recently been through the financial agony of putting two kids through college, it’s impossible to fail to have some empathy with a position that helps to achieve that goal.
 Without getting all political here, the pressure that the modern construct of society has placed on the working and middle class is utterly overwhelming.
 It would be churlish, or at least show a total lack of empathy and knowledge, if one were to dismiss that chilling reality.
 If you don’t get that, then you just don’t know.
 However, there is another side to lauding the fact that gummy worms in ‘beer’ helps to pay the bills.